JeffHeck/SchoolDataProject/about.md

 ---

 A school data analysis project by Jeff Heckathorn.
-Pertinent statistics on Washington State K-12 schools.
+Pertinent statistics are presented on K-12 schools in Washington State.